 Sarouk carpets are genuine Persian carpets.
 They are produced directly in Iran, formerly called Persia.
 The Sarouk carpet comes from west Iran, i.e., from the Persian region of Sarouk (or Saruk), which surrounds the city of Arak; however, the Sarouk carpet originated in the village of Sarouk, located north of Arak.
 The Arak weaving area is one of the most significant and highly traditional weaving areas in Iran, i.e., in former Persia.

 The USA was one of the most significant sales markets for a long time, but this trade relationship ended in the 1930’s.
 Today, high-quality Persian carpets and bridge rugs are still being woven in the vicinity of Arak.
 The flower cluster motif was wide spread among the carpets during the period of export to America.
 These carpets are still being traded, and they are highly desired and high priced.
 Sometimes a Sarouk carpet from this area comes onto the European market as a re-import.
 These rather rare, old or even ancient carpets are also referred to as America-Sarouk (A-Sarouk) carpets.

 Like most Persian carpets, the Sarouk carpet is also known for its excellent quality and its beautiful, expressive and distinctive patterns.
 A hand-knotted Sarouk carpet and Sarouk bridge rugs come in almost all sizes, and all the rugs of the region are above average to excellent in quality.
 Sarouk rugs are very fine and tightly knotted, making them robust and durable.

 The special quality of Sarouk carpets makes them more beautiful and valuable the older they get.
-Real plant colors make the carpets shine even more enchantingly after decades.
-The colors of an ancient Sarouk cannot be reproduced with today's technical options.
+Real plant colours make the carpets shine even more enchantingly after decades.
+The colours of an ancient Sarouk cannot be reproduced with today's technical options.

 What does a Sarouk rug look like?